 E.g., recall once more that the problem for the simple group $A_n$ itself is solved via constructing $S_n$-extensions of $\mathbb{Q}$ in which all non-trivial inertia groups are generated by transpositions, which is achieved via finding degree-$n$ extensions with squarefree discriminant, whose existence is well-known.
 However in order to ensure that such an $S_n$-extension has no local obstruction to embedding into an extension with Galois group $2.S_n$, one needs to impose conditions on the Frobenius class of (all!) prime divisors of the squarefree values of such discriminants.
-This is usually difficult to guarantee without relying on open conjectures (cf., e.g., \cite[Section 4]{Ked} for some informal remarks on the difficulty of such problems), and in a setting of specialization of function field extensions amounts to finding values of certain (discriminant) polynomials with all prime divisors in some prescribed Chebotarev set.
-In this light, Theorem \ref{thm:main} means that in some special cases, these extra requirements can be obtained unconditionally.
+This is usually difficult to guarantee without relying on open conjectures (cf., e.g., \cite[Section 4]{Ked} for some informal remarks on the difficulty of such problems).